gtolomei/big-data-computing/README.md

 ### Exams

-The exam will consist in an oral exam.
+The exam will consist of an oral exam encompassing **all** topics covered during the course.
 <!-- UNCOMMENT BELOW IF THE EXAM STAYS THE SAME
 The exam will consist of a **seminar on a research paper** chosen from a curated list of distinguished conferences and journals that align with the topics covered in the course.<br/>
 Since selecting a paper that simultaneously covers both units can be challenging, you can choose a research work that prevalently concerns one of the two units.
 For example, you can select work on big data architectures (first unit) or high-dimensional data representation learning (second unit).<br/>